Leuchtfeuer/mautic-goto-bundle/README.md

 * Command line access

 ## Preparations
-* If you have preexisting data: There is no migration as of today!
-You need to backup any data that you may still need, and to manually clean the database table plugin_citrix_events.
+* If you have preexisting data: BACKUP now!
+There is curently no migration.

 * Verify existing status, "nothing to update" should show up.